confluentinc/cp-helm-charts/README.md

 ## Environment Preparation

-You'll need a Kubernetes cluster that has Helm configured.
+You will need a Kubernetes cluster that has Helm configured.

 ### Tested Software